shah1012/shah1012/README.md

 - Facebook Messenger Clone - A app I built using yotube with ReactJs Firebase and MaterialUI
 - Netflix Clone - A app I built with ReactJS and Tmdb
 - Chuck Norris App - A fun little project i made using an api and ReactJs
+- Spotify Clone - A app me and my friend made it is a MERN stack app with most of the features from spotify

 ### Currently Learning